Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 - cancelPosition

 If a position's Status-1 is `false` this allows the user to cancel it and retrieve their taxed margin.
-Creates a custom order to settle the user their taxed margin, can be settled with yBalance or yLiquid (longs), xBalance or xLiquid (shorts).
+Creates a payout order to settle the user their taxed margin, can be settled with yBalance or yLiquid (longs), xBalance or xLiquid (shorts).

 Requires position ID.

 Both long and short positions share the same order ID scheme.

 - closeLongPosition